Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 }
 ```

-For more information and samples using prebuilt models see:
+For more information and samples using prebuilt models, see:
 - [Business Cards][analyze_business_cards_from_url]
 - [Identity Documents][analyze_identity_documents_from_url]
 - [Invoices][analyze_invoices_from_url]